CiscoDevIoT/gateway-python-sdk/README.md

 * [API](#api)

 ## Requirement
-1. [Python 2.7](https://www.python.org/downloads/): This SDK is based on the Python 2.7.3
+1. [Python](https://www.python.org/downloads/): This SDK is written in Python.
+We support both Python 2 and 3.
 2. [paho-mqtt](https://eclipse.org/paho/clients/python/): This SDK uses this library to build a MQTT client

 ## Usage